The Locker Key

 “Somebody named Jake Morrison.
 But they don’t know for sure.
 He was just seen talking to Marlowe.”

 “Jake Morrison.
 Barnett said.
 “That name sounds familiar.”
-Barnett picks up a newspaper on his desk and opens it up.
-He finds what he is looking for then folds the paper and hands it to Riley.”
+Barnett picked up a newspaper on his desk and opened it up.
+He found what he is looking for then folded the paper and hands it to Riley.”

 “Oh yeah.
 The Couch Potato Chronicles.
 Do you ever read this?
 It’s not bad.”
 Barnett said.

-Riley reads a bit of the column then tosses the newspaper on the desk.
-Barnett picks it up again.
+Riley read a bit of the column then tossed the newspaper on the desk.
+Barnett picked it up again.
 “So who is this guy?”

 “Who knows?
 Maybe somebody Marlowe grew up with.
 It’s all speculative at this point.”